Family

 But while we benefit from her presence, it’s easy to overlook what she might need in return.
 Looking after her well-being goes beyond simply giving her time off.
 It also means having the right protection in place when things don’t go as planned.

 So, how can we better support the people who support us?
-Let’s take a closer look.

 In many homes across Singapore, foreign domestic maids play a vital, yet often unspoken, role in keeping things running smoothly.
 They handle daily chores, care for children, and provide companionship to elderly family members, freeing up time and energy for working parents and caregivers.
 For many households, having a live-in helper isn’t just a matter of convenience.
 It’s what makes everyday life more manageable.

 Even in the comfort of a home, domestic helpers face real risks as part of their daily routine.
-A slip in a wet kitchen, a burn from the iron, or a back strain from lifting heavy loads—these are just some of the physical hazards that can occur during household tasks.
+A slip in a wet kitchen, a burn from the iron, or a back strain from lifting heavy loads — these are just some of the physical hazards that can occur during household tasks.

 Health risks go beyond the physical, too.
 Sudden illness or the flare-up of a chronic condition can catch anyone off guard.
 Without proper support, helpers may delay seeking treatment, which can worsen the situation and add financial stress, especially if hospitalisation or time off work is needed.